Coverdeal Holdings Limited (referred to as ‘we’, ‘us’, ‘our’, ‘Company’ or the ‘Coverdeal’), is the owner of globtrex brand and of this website.

 - Processing is necessary for performance of the contract or to take steps preparatory to such contract.

-We process personal data to perform transactions and offer investment services based on contracts with our clients, but also to complete our acceptance procedures and decide whether to enter into a contract with prospective customers.
+We process personal data so we can perform transactions and offer investment services based on contracts with our clients but also to complete our acceptance procedures and decide weather to into a contract with prospective customers.

 - Processing for compliance with a legal and regulatory obligations that we are subject to.